JimDesu/basis-lang/spec.md

 1. **Strong typing saves lives.** Every value has a static type; every parameter, local, and field is typed at declaration; every cross-type movement is either explicitly authorized (constructor invocation, `.implicit` declaration, `-<` dynamic narrowing) or rejected at typechecking.
 There are no runtime-typed values that escape the static layer.

-2. **No non-local state access.** A command body's reachable state arrives by an explicit chain of provision: parameters and receivers, implicit context parameters resolved from the caller's lexical scope, or captured-and-traveling state borne by a value the body operates on.
+2. **No non-local state access.** A command body's reached state arrives by an explicit chain of provision: parameters and receivers, implicit context parameters resolved from the caller's lexical scope, or captured-and-traveling state borne by a value the body operates on.
 No global mutable state, no ambient context, no thread-local storage, no module-level mutable singletons.
 The single carve-out is enumerations (§5.9), which are compile-time constants.

 3. **The fundamental datatype is a buffer.** Buffer-backed types — buffers, ranges, domains, records, unions — reduce transitively to bytes.
 They copy as bytes, fit inside other byte-aggregates, and are reclaimable at frame retirement without traversal.
 Non-buffer types (pointers, command-typed values, objects, variants) are confined to top-level slots and object fields.

 4. **Mutation either succeeds fully or fails fully.** Every writeable parameter passing uses copy-by-value or copy-restore semantics: on success the callee's value is committed to the caller's slot atomically; on failure no write occurs and the caller's slot is bit-identical to its pre-call state.
 Failure-atomicity falls out of the calling convention with no transactional machinery and no rollback code in user programs.

 5. **No hidden control flow.** Failures propagate, but only along structurally visible paths.
 There is no exception-with-stack-unwinding mechanism, no implicit dispatch through hidden vtables, no implicit destructor firing on member-field cleanup.
 Every control-flow effect is either explicit at the call site or marked by a block-construct in the source.
-The single exception, intentionally narrow, is the at-stack mechanism for frame-exit hooks (§3.12).
+The single exception, intentionally narrow, is the at-stack mechanism for frame-exit hooks (§3.13).

 6. **Polymorphism and statecharts aren't just for object types.** The class system (Haskell-style typeclass dictionaries) operates uniformly over buffer-backed types, non-buffer types, and command-typed values.
 Variants admit class-witness slots, supporting dispatch through the active candidate.
 The same dispatch and propagation patterns appear across variants, failure messages, and class-typed parameters.